ashma01/GAN-Algorithms/README.md

-This repository contains different types of GANs(Generative Adversarial Network).
+This repository contains different types of GANs(Generative Adversarial Network) such as CGAN(conditional) and WGAN.